gofynd/fdk-client-kotlin/documentation/platform/CONFIGURATION.md

 | body | [OrderingStoreConfig](#OrderingStoreConfig) | yes | Request body |

-Use this API to edit the details of the deployment stores (the selling locations where the application will be utilised for placing orders)
+Modify configuration settings for ordering stores.
+Edit the details of the deployment stores (the selling locations where the application will be utilised for placing orders)

 *Returned Response:*